Originally due on the blog back on Friday 27th December, here's #18. At last.

 So every now and again it's nice to take in a bit of culture isn't it?
 Scotland certainly has a rich history, and even their famous poet Robbie Burns wasn't immune.
 Nope, as I've said before nothing was sacred, and it certainly wasn't just celebrities who were still alive that we'd see being given a unique makeover, in this instance by Steve Gibson:

 After witnessing Rubbish Man take on the Loch 'Mess' Monster (huge lizard with kilt, tattoos and the like) in the centre poster it's once again in the second half of the comic where things pick up and the first target is the Dandy.
-Again - because there was a Desperate Don strip in the first half.
+I say "again" in this instance because there was a Desperate Don strip in the first half.
 Any readers of the classic comic will know exactly where the inspiration for the next strip comes from and that would be the Dandy's The Jock and the Geordies.
 It also wouldn't be the last time Oink! would accuse other comics of simply being boring in comparison with itself.
-Before now we've seen it in issue 12 where even IPC's own Whizzer & Chips felt the brunt of it by one of their own artists!
+Before now we've seen it in issue 12 where even IPC's own Whizzer and Chips felt the brunt of it by one of their own artists!
 If you haven't read that one yet go check it out.
-Then come back and check this out, written by Mark Rodgers and drawn with character by Marc Riley:
+Then come back and check this out, written by Mark Rodgers and drawn with real character by Marc Riley:

 We've had a poem, how about a nursery rhyme?
 Dave Jones brings to us the very first Rotten Rhymes, a series of familar children's stories told with a surprise ending every time.
-I remember some of the later ones with much fondness, so I was overjoyed to see them begin this early in the run, so there must be plenty to look forward to.
+I remember some of the later ones with much fondness, so I was overjoyed to see them begin this early in the run.
+There must be plenty to look forward to.
 Plenty along the lines of this:

 So yes, poetry and nursery rhymes and with the next two strips we'll cover geography and languages.
-Oink! was seen as a bad influence...?
+How Oink! was seen as a bad influence?